 METHOD

-- Place the whipping cream into a medium saucepan and add all the spices into the cream.
+- Place the whipping cream and milk into a medium saucepan and add all the spices into the cream.

-- Heat on a medium low speed until the cream comes to a boil. then remove from the stove and let cool for about 30 minutes.
+- Heat on a medium low speed until the cream just comes to a boil, you do not want to boil it.
+Then remove from the stove and let cool for about 30 minutes.

 - Thereafter, place in the fridge to infuse overnight.
 This gives the custard its depth of flavour.